WE WORK WITH A NETWORK OF TRUSTED PARTNERS TO BRING YOU THE MOST UNIQUE SAFARI EXPERIENCES POSSIBLE.

 - Born and bred in Germany, heart stuck in Africa

-- Qualified trails guide, cinematographer and avid travel writer
+- Qualified safari guide and bestselling travel writer

 - Shares wilderness wanderings on wonderfulwild.com